yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 ## Pricing

-There's no additional charge for using a VPC.
-In most cases, using a VPC will reduce your data transfer costs.
+There's no additional charge for using a VPC or peering.
+In most cases, peering will reduce your data transfer costs.
 VPCs are not supported for Sandbox clusters.

 ## Limitations